-- Recommended administration of Adakveo[®] 5mg/kg by intravenous infusion over a period of 30 minutes at Week 0, Week 2, and every 4 weeks thereafter. - If a dose is missed, administer Adakveo[®] as soon as possible.
-If Adakveo[®] is administered within 2 weeks after the missed dose, continue original dosing schedule. - Adakveo[®] may be given with or without hydroxyurea.
+- Recommended administration of Adakveo® 5mg/kg by intravenous infusion over a period of 30 minutes at Week 0, Week 2, and every 4 weeks thereafter. - If a dose is missed, administer Adakveo® as soon as possible.
+If Adakveo® is administered within 2 weeks after the missed dose, continue original dosing schedule.
+If Adakveo is administered more than 2 weeks after the missed dose, continue dosing every 4 weeks thereafter. - Physicians should reevaluate the treatment with Adakveo at least yearly to assess individual patient's response to treatment and consider discontinuation if not effective.

-- Recommended to dilute Adakveo[®] in 0.9% Sodium Chloride Injection, USP or 5% Dextrose Injection, USP to a total volume of 100 mL for intravenous infusion. - Administer Adakveo[®] diluted solution by intravenous infusion over a period of 30 minutes, do not mix or co-administer with other drugs through the same intravenous line. - This information is not meant to replace clinical decision making when initiating or modifying medication therapy and should only be used as a guide.
+- Adakveo[®] may be given with or without hydroxyurea. - It is recommended to dilute Adakveo® in 0.9% Sodium Chloride Injection, USP or 5% Dextrose Injection, USP to a total volume of 100 mL for intravenous infusion. - Administer Adakveo® diluted solution by intravenous infusion over a period of 30 minutes through an IV line which must contain a sterile nonpyrogenic 0.2-micron inline filter, do not mix or co-administer with other drugs through the same intravenous line. - After administration of Adakveo, flush the line with at least 25 mL of 0.9% Sodium Chloride Injection or 5% Dextrose Injection

+This information is not meant to replace clinical decision making when initiating or modifying medication therapy and should only be used as a guide.
 Patient-specific variables should be considered.